pimoroni/yukon/examples/showcase/README.md

 A showcase of Yukon as a differential drive rover.
 It uses two Big Motor modules, one to control the left side motors, and the other to control the right side motors.

 There is a LED Strip module controlling left and right strips that represent each side's speed as a colour from green -> blue -> red.
-Additionally, there is a proto module wired up to a buzzer to alert the user to the battery voltage getting too low, which also exposes the UART for connection to a bluetooth serial transceiver.
+Additionally, there is a proto module wired up to a buzzer to alert the user to the battery voltage getting too low, and a RM2 Wireless Module for reaching the game pad.

-The program receives commands from the JoyBTCommander Android App and converts them to motor speeds. it also sends the voltage, current, and temperature of Yukon back to the App.
+The program is driven by a Bluetooth game pad paired straight to the board, with no phone or computer in between.
+The first time, put the pad into pairing mode and Yukon finds it, pairs, and saves the link key to a file on the board.
+From then on switching the pad on is enough.
+LED A is lit whenever the rover is waiting for the pad, and the motors coast to a stop while it is.

+`rover/lib/controls.py` holds the control schemes, one function each, and the mixing that turns them into a speed per side. `triggers` uses the analogue triggers as a throttle and steers with the right stick, and is what the rover starts with. `sticks` drives with the left stick and steers with the right.
+The pad's Plus button swaps between them while driving.
+Set `PAD_MAPPING` in `main.py` to suit your pad.
+The rover steers only while it is moving, since it has too much ground friction to skid steer on the spot.

+The wireless module goes in slot 4, though any free slot will do.
+The LED Strip module keeps slot 5.

 ## Spider Tank